thindil/steamsky/README.md

   https://www.adacore.com/download/

-  It is recommended to use GNAT GPL 2017 to compile the game on linux.
+  It is recommended to use GNAT GPL 2017 to compile the game on Linux.
-  Game does not work with old compilers (like GCC 4.9) since it lacks full support for ada 2012
+  Game does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012

 * GtkAda library which should be available in most Linux distributions.
 Best option is to use (with GNAT GPL) AdaCore version of GtkAda from: